 Vietnamese Spring Rolls

 Vietnamese spring rolls are the perfect veggie-heavy, light and healthy spring meal.
-Filled with shrimp, baby spinach, asparagus, carrots, cucumber, red cabbage and sprouts, these spring rolls are naturally gluten-free and served with a delicious almond butter dipping sauce.
+They’re filled with shrimp, baby spinach, asparagus, carrots, cucumber, red cabbage and sprouts and served with a delicious almond butter dipping sauce.

 For the last few weeks I’ve been pondering what recipes to include in a Spring themed meal prep video.
 And the one recipe that’s been stuck in my head, that I essentially built this entire seasonal meal prep around, was these Vietnamese spring rolls.
 I mean, they have spring in the name – perfect for a spring meal prep!

 Of course, you don’t have to meal prep any of this recipe.
 You can cook it exactly as the recipe is written below, when the craving strikes.
 But if you would like to include it as part of your weekly meal prep or if you’d just like to watch me make them, click the video below.